Potosi Mountain (Nevada): Potosi Mountain broadcasting facility

 Potosi Mountain serves as a major FM broadcast transmitter site for Las Vegas, with 7 full power FM stations transmitting from the top of Potosi, along with 1 FM Translator.
-The stations are KNPR 88.9, KCNV 89.7, KOMP 92.3, KYMT 93.1, and KXPT 97.1 all licensed to Las Vegas, KVPH 104.3 licensed to North Las Vegas, and KXTE 107.5, licensed to Pahrump, Nevada.
+The stations are KNPR 88.9, KCNV 89.7, KOMP 92.3, KVGK 93.1, and KXPT 97.1 all licensed to Las Vegas, KVPH 104.3 licensed to North Las Vegas, and KXTE 107.5, licensed to Pahrump, Nevada.

 A translator, K276BL, also operates from up here on 103.1, simulcasting KSOS 90.5 from Las Vegas.
 KXTE was the first tenant to broadcast from the top of the mountain and the first station in the United States to transmit in HD Digital.

 There is also an amateur television repeater, with the call sign N7ZEV, located here.

 Along with FM transmitters, NOAA All Hazards Radio station WNG634 on 162.400 MHz, which is managed by the National Weather Service forecasting office in Las Vegas, NV, is located here as well.